 The article “What Education Is Necessary before Adopting” describes the importance of education in preparing hopeful parents in preparing for the next chapter in their lives.

 The Center for Adoption Support and Education (CASE) is the national leader in mental health services for the adoption and foster care communities.
 The organization offers workshops, webinars, books, workbooks, and training manuals that provide users proven techniques to help teens, family members, school counselors, and mental health professionals deal with the challenges adoption brings.
-To learn more, visit this link.

 Committing Is Forever

 Providing a family to a child takes commitment from Day 1.
-No matter how you got here, your story and that of your adopted child is unique and will come with all of the ups and downs any family—adopted or biological—will face.
+No matter how you got here, your story and that of your adopted child are unique and will come with all of the ups and downs any family—adopted or biological—will face.

-That’s right, you are now officially responsible in every way for that bouncing baby boy or that toddler who loves to say, “No.” Or there’s that grade schooler who is absolutely adorbs at home but seems to be getting sad faces and notes about needing improvement from his teacher at school.
+That’s right, you are now officially responsible in every way for that bouncing baby boy or that toddler who loves to say, “No.” Or there’s that grade-schooler who is absolutely adorbs at home but seems to be getting sad faces and notes about needing improvement from his teacher at school.
 Or what about your middle schooler who wants to fit in, but also wants to be an individual depending on the day.
 Not to mention that high schooler who seems to have shut you out of her room and her life for good, or that young adult who is making more and more choices that don’t seem to involve you.
 And what about that newlywed who is thinking about having children of his own and coming to you for advice, or that middle-ager who is asking to see paperwork in an attempt to trace her biological roots.

 Alas, forever family is more than just a happy catchphrase, nor should anyone expect life will be rainbows and sunshine once the paperwork has been signed.
 Becoming a forever family is where the real work and commitment begins.